History

 A subsequent owner is believed to have been Sebastian Fietsam.
 Fietsam was president of People's Bank, publisher of the Belleville Zeitung, and county clerk.

 William Kueffner fought in the Civil War and mustered out as a brevet brigadier general at age 26.
-He became an attorney.
-Julius Liese bought 218 from Elise, William Kueffner’s widow, in 1893.
+He later became an attorney.
+Julius Liese bought 218 South Charles Street from Elise Kueffner, William Kueffner's widow, in 1893.

 1893 - Julius Liese